epicchewy/sampling/README.md

 # sampling

-This repo offers implementations of a couple of random sampling algorithms -- simple reservoir sampling, slight optimized reservoir sampling, and weighted reservoir sampling.
+This repo offers implementations of a couple of random sampling algorithms -- simple reservoir sampling, slightly optimized reservoir sampling, and weighted reservoir sampling.
 Reservoir sampling is an algorithm that randomly selects *k* samples from a collection of *n* elements and is a technique best used when the collection is large enough to exceed memory limits.

 To learn more: check out my [blog post](https://www.lukechui.com/post/reservoir-sampling)!